makman568/algofun/pq/consensus_message_volume.md

 **Methodology:**
 - Statistical derivation from source-code parameters combined with measured stake fractions (no heuristics)
 - Inputs: consensus parameters, the November 21, 2025 stake CSV, and agreement-layer propagation rules
-- Output: predicted message counts that align with the instrumented telemetry in `consensus_message_volume_empirical.md`
+- Output: predicted message counts that align with instrumented telemetry from the `consensus_messages.csv` log file.

 **Mathematical Prediction with Nov-21-2025 stake distribution:**